Get your home holiday-ready 🎄 SEE ALL IDEAS

 +

 Pool enclosures provide added security for both inground and above-ground pools.
 They can also cut down on the time and cost of pool maintenance and, for some, lengthen the swimming season.
-Pool enclosures can be permanent or portable, and they can be made of various materials, all of which affect the overall cost.
-Some homeowners plan ahead and have an enclosure installed at the same time as the pool installation and bundle the inground pool cost or above-ground pool cost with the enclosure.
+Swimming pool enclosures can be permanent or portable, and they can be made of various materials, all of which affect the overall cost.
+Some homeowners plan ahead and have an enclosure installed at the same time as the pool installation and bundle the inground pool cost or above-ground pool cost with the enclosure and can even include it in their budget when applying for one of the best pool loans.

 Size and Height